Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 </p>

 **Note**: On MacOS, you might get errors related to permissions.
 In these cases, try running your commands with the `sudo` qualifier.
 For example:
 `sudo USimCLI/mac/usim login auth`.
-This will ask for your MacOS account's password, and should help overcome the persmission issues.
+This will ask for your MacOS account's password and should help overcome the permission issues.

 **Note : From this point on we will only include MacOS formatted commands in the tutorial, but all the `usim` commands we use will work in all supported operating systems.**